How to survive your first 100 days as a sergeant

 Personnel: Familiarize yourself with your officers, their personalities and goals.
 Should you have to initiate disciplinary action, you will find it is one thing to study for the sergeant test vs. having to counsel or discipline others face-to-face.
 Documenting disciplinary actions, and making recommendations, commendations and evaluations are also part of your administrative tasks.

 Planning: Planning an event, a project, scheduling people and or resources, are an integral part of a sergeant’s duties.
 Consider reviewing plans for past events and any after-action reports.

 Write a training lesson: When required, research the need for the training, and how to conduct the training and evaluate the results of the training.

 Write a proposal: For either tactical, procedural, policies, budgets, personnel and equipment.

 Using statistics: You will most likely be responsible for writing monthly activity reports.
 This can include using statistical data, such as the activity of your officers, (citations, arrests, etc.) crime analysis, calls for service, response times and time spent on calls.
 These can be used to evaluate unit effectiveness and efficiency.

 Directing tactical situations: The “directing” component cannot be underestimated.
-It is your job to deploy personnel as safely as possible, to direct their actions and to assess the need for additional personnel or resources.
+It is your job to deploy personnel as safely as possible, direct their actions and assess the need for additional personnel or resources.

 Incident command: Be prepared to be the OIC (officer in charge) of a tactical situation or event that requires an incident commander.
 Be able to initiate and use the Incident Command System.